elduvelle/ephys_tutorials/additional_lesion_making.md

 [Gillespie et al., 2021](https://www.sciencedirect.com/science/article/pii/S0896627321005730?via%3Dihub)
 lesions method actually described in: [Sosa et al., 2020](https://www.sciencedirect.com/science/article/pii/S0896627319310086)

-This is how it looks like when I do it (tried 2s of stimulation for some tetrodes, but couldn't see those lesions at all, so definitely use 3s):
+This is how it looks like when I do it on 13 um Nichrome wire (20 uA instead of 30 uA, tried 2s of stimulation for some tetrodes, but couldn't see those lesions at all, so definitely use 3s):
 ![IMG_9980](https://github.com/elduvelle/ephys_tutorials/assets/64431932/9bb1da25-2d38-4564-bc50-1f83e5c837fd)
 ![IMG_9981](https://github.com/elduvelle/ephys_tutorials/assets/64431932/eb7e6057-3491-4556-a5d9-dbd6b39ebfab)